G10 Currencies

 FAQs

-The EUR/USD is the most traded currency pair in the world, accounting for nearly 24% of all daily forex volume.
-It is followed by USD/JPY and GBP/USD.
-These pairs offer the deepest liquidity and tightest spreads.
+The EUR/USD is the most traded currency pair in the world, accounting for nearly 25% of all daily Forex volume.
+It represents the exchange between the world's two largest economic blocs.
+Following it in volume are USD/JPY and GBP/USD.
+Because of this massive volume, these pairs offer the deepest liquidity and the lowest transaction costs, making them the starting point for most institutional and retail trading strategies.

 The Bottom Line